wp-plugins/acurax-social-media-widget/readme.txt

 Then Visit Plugin Configuration Settings and select a theme and size for icons for the social media widget. configure your social profile url.
 You are done!

-You need to go to Apperance >> Widgets to add "Acurax Social Media Widget" Widget to your sidebar
+You need to go to Appearance >> Widgets to add "Acurax Social Media Widget" Widget to your sidebar

-After Installation,Dont Forgot to Cast Your Vote on Combatibility :) Thanks for trying...
+After Installation,Dont Forgot to Cast Your Vote on Compatibility :) Thanks for trying...

 == Frequently Asked Questions ==

 = How can i hide a social media icon? =

-To hide an icon, Just dont give any value for that button link.. it will automatically gets hiden.
+To hide an icon, Just don't give any value for that button link.. it will automatically gets hidden.

 = How can i use the social media icon widget? =